utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-countdown-clock.md

 - Minutes: (15091810828 % 3600000) = 610828 => (610828 / 60000) = 10
 - Seconds: (15091810828 % 60000) = 10828 => (10828 / 1000) = 10

 This might be a bit much.
-I'd advise you to even write down one number and calculate it on paper to get a good feel for what's happening.
+I'd advise you to write down one number and calculate it on paper to get a good feel for what's happening.

-There we go, we now have a countdown timer in `JavaScript`, let me know what you create with this cool piece of code.
+There we go.
+We now have a countdown timer in `JavaScript`.
+Let me know what you create with this cool piece of code.

 ### Thank you for reading, and let's connect!